 I am an artist, curator, and academic based in London.
-At Richmond I am the associate Dean for Research and I teach research methods, and art and visual cultures.
+At Richmond I am the associate Dean for Research and I teach research methods, and arts and visual culture.

 - Art and spatial politics